The Difference Between Concept

 it can be merchandise like a T-shirt, it can be a tabletop game, it can

 be a promotional artwork online for a videogame.
-As an illustrator, you
+As an Illustrator, you

 might make a napkin sketch to get approval on an idea from the decision